From: etaonsh

 > True, but it's the least

-Not from the Manx perspective.
+>Not from the Manx perspective.

 > > Don't tell me the

-> > a vote on the matter - I'd find
+> > a vote on the matter - I'd findthat as hard to believe as the idea

-> > that Guinness won the stout
+> > that Guinness won the stoutbattle democratically, much as

-> > the 'flavour of the month'
+> > the 'flavour of the month'monetarists would have us believe

 >